dspot-exam/api_restfull_friends/README.md

 4. Run the project `npm run start:dev`

 # Documentation

-The documentation is available at endpoint
-`/api-docs`

-# Postman Collection at the root of the project
+Postman Collection at the root of the project
+The documentation is also available at endpoint `/api-docs`